 - Address: Brennerautobahn, 6143 Sconberg im Stubaital, Austria

 Nordkettenbahn - Nordkette cable car

-Nordkette is a mountain close the city, and is part of the Karwendel Nature Park in the Alps.
-There are many ways to get to the mountain, but it will be undoubtedly most exciting if you go by cable car or a lift.
+Nordkette is a mountain close to the city and is part of the Karwendel Nature Park in the Alps.
+There are many ways to get to the mountain, but it will undoubtedly be most exciting if you go by cable car or a lift.
 The view speaks for itself.

 A cable car and a lift can help you ascending:

 - Cable car from Innsbruck -> Hungerburg (860 m)